SirPepe/ornament/Readme.md

 ### `@observe(ctor: ObserverConstructor, options: ObserverOptions = {})`

 **Method and class field decorator** that sets up a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), or [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) with the element instance as the target and the decorated method as the callback.
-This enables the element to observe itself:
+This enables the web component to observe itself:

 ```javascript
 import { define, observe } from "@sirpepe/ornament";